Protocentral/protocentral_sensything/docs/index.md

 If you don't already have one, you can now buy Sensything from [Crowd Supply](https://www.crowdsupply.com/protocentral/sensything)

-# Getting started with the Sensything Basic kit
+## Getting started with the Sensything Basic Kit

 The Sensything basic kit is put together to work **out of the box**, which means that it is ready to use without any additional programming required.